heyslab/StructuredExperience_NatNeuro_2026/README.md

 1. `models_database` is provided separately at
    https://github.com/heyslab/models_database-public/tree/main.
 It documents the manuscript model metadata and preserves the API expected by these scripts.
-   A SQL reflecting the database state at the time of publication is included in this repository.
+   A SQL dump reflecting the database state at the time of publication is included in this repository.

-3. Model outputs default to `/models`, matching the original server setup.
+2. Model outputs default to `/models`, matching the original server setup.
 Users running elsewhere may want to adjust this path or provide an equivalent mount point.

-4. The `--no_update` option is intended to suppress database updates, but a small amount of database path bookkeeping is still present in the current scripts.
+3. The `--no_update` option is intended to suppress database updates, but a small amount of database path bookkeeping is still present in the current scripts.

-5. `seed_weights_run.py` uses a fixed set of model IDs to compute the shaping eigenspectrum scaffold.
+4. `seed_weights_run.py` uses a fixed set of model IDs to compute the shaping eigenspectrum scaffold.
 Those IDs refer to the original model database.

-6. The `--no_train` path in `seed_weights_run.py` was not the primary use case for the manuscript eigenspectrum intervention workflow.
+5. The `--no_train` path in `seed_weights_run.py` was not the primary use case for the manuscript eigenspectrum intervention workflow.

-7. `genFactory.create(...)` currently uses the manuscript training batch size of 2 internally, even though the surrounding parameter dictionaries also carry a `batch_size` field.
+6. `genFactory.create(...)` currently uses the manuscript training batch size of 2 internally, even though the surrounding parameter dictionaries also carry a `batch_size` field.

-8. Stored recurrent-weight logging assumes the manuscript model size of 128 recurrent units.
+7. Stored recurrent-weight logging assumes the manuscript model size of 128 recurrent units.
 This matches the reported experiments.

-9. The custom RNN layer uses Keras/TensorFlow internals from the environment in which the models were developed.
+8. The custom RNN layer uses Keras/TensorFlow internals from the environment in which the models were developed.
 Reusing the code in a new environment may require matching package versions.